dynobase-icon

 Create DynamoDB Global Tables using AWS Console

 1. Create a table as you would do that regularly.
-You can do that using AWS Console, Dynobase, Cloudformation, Serverless Framework, or whatever you like.
+You can do that using AWS Console, Dynobase, CloudFormation, Serverless Framework, or whatever you like.

 2. Enable DynamoDB Streams on that table.
 They are required to create Global DynamoDB Table.